mwarman/node-dc4j/README.md

 # node-dc4j
-node.js deployment client for Jenkins ci
+node.js deployment client for jenkins ci

 ## Project Status
 This project is in *pre-alpha* status.